zchyde/brooklinebooksmith.com/_landing_pages/sfe-faqs.md

 #### Can I pay with cash/gift card/store credit?

 No - this program is separate from our regular, in-store payment system.
+Payment is done by credit card only, via PayPal.

 #### Can I pay the entire cost up-front or in-store?